 Build instructions

 Crosswords and Crossword Editor build on most modern Linux distributions and MacOS (build hints).
-It was developed primarily on Fedora and OpenSUSE and should build easily on those platforms with few add-ons.
-It has dependencies on GTK 4.10, libadwaita-1.2, and libpanel-1.3 which will be built submodules if not installed.
+It was developed primarily on Fedora and OpenSUSE and should build easily on recent releases of those platforms.
+It has dependencies on:

 The easiest way to build and test Crosswords from source is by building a flatpak.
 This command will build and install it: